HelenDrug/100-days-of-code/log.md

 ##### JavaScript, React
 **Today's Progress**: Today I went through Array data structure JavaScript tutorial and refreshed such methods as Splice(), Slice() and Spread Operator.
 Also started an assignment from react Udemy course - practice to render list.
 Did a half of it so far.

-### Day 41: April 9, 2020
+### Day 41-42: April 9-10, 2020
 ##### JavaScript, React
-**Today's Progress**: Today I went through Array data structure JavaScript tutorial and refreshed such methods as Splice(), Slice() and Spread Operator.
-Also started an assignment from react Udemy course - practice to render list.
-Did a half of it so far.

-### Day 42: April 10, 2020
-##### JavaScript, React
-**Today's Progress**: Today I finished 2nd assigment in #Udemy course about React.
+**Today's Progress**: I finished 2nd assigment in #Udemy course about React.
 Also I started to watch React Crash course by #TraversyMedia becasue I feel like its not quite getting to me yet :( I have theory but when it comes to practice, I feel stuck...